The Cybernetics of Self: a logico-formal approach to experience

 It is worth first to consider that the characteristics of the environmental system in which the human biological systems are inserted, are indeed mental characteristics: they are not immanent only to one of their parts, but also to the environmental system as a whole.
 As an example, we can say that a binary system of operations and commands is mental, as long as we consider the system in which it is inserted and takes on its meaning.
-A computer thinks and is mental, as it is inserted in a human biological system ―ie, managed by an individual―, and as such human biological system is inserted in a environmental system as well ―ie, while it inhabits a specific physical space―.
+A computer thinks and is mental, as it is inserted in a human biological system ―i.e, managed by an individual―, and while such human biological system is inserted in a environmental system as well ―i.e, while it inhabits a specific physical space―.
 Every system describes then a ‘mentality’ depending on where it is considered the systemic totality in which that system founds itself inserted.
-Bateson’s approach stems from the fact that in the mind there exists no things nor objects, nor even events: there are only transformations, percepts and images, as well as the rules for constructing these transformations percepts and images.
-In this sense, double-bind is a concept useful to think the relations given between these related subjects, ie, it permits to discern the differences given between the content of the premises ―ie, the content of what is in the mind, namely: transformations, percepts and images― and the basic premises ―ie, the premises or rules that allow to mentally construct these contents, mostly in regard of the adaptative demands that the human biological system experiences in its environment.
-According to Bateson, the premises of experiential content that a human biological system experiments, ie, the rules of the habit that gives meaning to the transformations, to the percepts and images, are not likely to arise as simple conscious thoughts: that what explains the substance of things in the world, cannot invoke any difference nor any idea, but only the forces and the impacts that make them livable as experience.
+Bateson’s approach stems from the fact that in the mind things do not exist, nor objects, nor even events: there are only transformations, percepts and images, as well as the rules for constructing these transformations, percepts and images.
+In this sense, double-bind is a concept useful to think the relations given between these related subjects as it permits to discern the differences given between the content of the premises ―i.e, the content of what is in the mind, namely: transformations, percepts and images― and the basic premises or rules that allow to mentally construct these contents in regard of the adaptative demands that the human biological system experiences in its environment.
+According to Bateson, the premises of experiential content that a human biological system experiments, i.e, the rules of the habit that gives meaning to these transformations, percepts and images, are not likely to arise as simple conscious thoughts: that what explains the substance of things in the world, cannot invoke any difference nor any idea, but only the forces and the impacts that make them livable as experience.
 What explains the world is indifferent to that which gives an experiential form to the things that exist in it and make possible its communication.
 In the inverse sense, the human biological systems are only capable to invoke differences and ideas that remit to the forces or to the impacts of the substance that explains the things in the world.